 Yes

-Operation that will be performed if the node task fails to be executed.
+Operation that will be performed if the node fails to be executed.
 Possible values:

 End the current job execution plan: stops running the current job.
 The job instance status is Failed.